 It’s not the kind of place where you’ll find home-grown herbs and vegetable patches.

-Obviously it has over the last half a century become one of the world’s most known flower festivals where thousands descend every day to see the beauty of flora in all its colourful glory.
+Obviously, it has, over the last half a century, become one of the world’s most famous flower festivals where thousands descend every day to see the beauty of flora in all its colourful glory.

-However if you want to witness the spectacular beauty of the fields, which is a sight not to be forgotten easily, you need to visit during the early half of the event as by the end of April they tend to slowly disappear.
-Nevertheless, the main area of Keukenhof remains as vibrant and pretty on the last day as it does on the first day of opening.
+However, if you want to witness the spectacular beauty of the fields, which is a sight not to be forgotten quickly, you need to visit during the early half of the event as by the end of April they tend to slowly disappear.
+Nevertheless, the central area of Keukenhof remains as vibrant and pretty on the last day as it does on the first day of opening.

-Spread over roughly 32 hectares, Keukenhof is obviously about tulips in unimaginable colours, but it is also full of features ranging from fountains and art installations to indoor exhibitions and even a grand windmill that you can climb up on to take in some views.
+Spread over roughly 32 hectares, Keukenhof is not only about tulips in unimaginable colours but is also full of features ranging from fountains and art installations to indoor exhibitions and even a grand windmill that you can climb up on to take in some views.

 Be prepared to walk, a lot, and good walking shoes are essential.
-There are canals and streams that run around the park and it truly is a joy walking among rows and rows of flowerbeds – each labelled giving information about that particular tulip and about the different tulip growers who are responsible for the displays.
+Some canals and streams run around the park, and it indeed is a joy walking among rows and rows of flowerbeds – each one is labelled giving information about that particular tulip and about the different tulip growers who are responsible for the displays.

 With close to “7 million bulbs in bloom…with a total of 800 varieties of tulips” Keukenhof is nothing short of a feast for the eyes.

-As is the case with most tourist spots, Keukenhof comes armed with little cafés and food stalls at different intervals throughout the park and then there are the obligatory souvenir shops and places where you can buy tulip bulbs (which sadly I’ve never been able to grow successfully in Indian weather).
+As is the case with most tourist spots, Keukenhof comes armed with little cafés and food stalls at different intervals throughout the park.
+Then there are the obligatory souvenir shops and places where you can buy tulip bulbs (which sadly I’ve never been able to grow successfully in Indian weather).

-It’s important that when visiting Keukenhof you load up on your camera.
+It’s essential that when visiting Keukenhof, you load up on your camera.
 There’s a good chance you’ll walk along clicking photos non-stop.
 Yes!
 It’s that photogenic and pretty.

-Keukenhof, because of its grand size and with so much splendour all around that one has to stop and take it all in, can be covered entirely in about 3-4 hours provided you don’t end up stopping for too long at any one place especially the petting zoo or the windmill.
-It also has a theme each year and in 2015 they celebrated the artist Van Gogh which is highlighted by a portrait of his made entirely out of flowers.
+Keukenhof can be covered entirely in about 3-4 hours provided you don’t end up stopping for too long at any one place, especially the petting zoo or the windmill.
+It also has a theme each year, and in 2015 they celebrated the artist Van Gogh which is highlighted by a portrait of his made entirely out of flowers.

-Keukenhof is definitely a once in a lifetime experience and because the duration of its opening is limited each year, it is something that shouldn’t be missed should you happen to be in the area around then.
+Keukenhof is definitely a once in a lifetime experience, and because the duration of its opening is limited each year, it is something that shouldn’t be missed should you happen to be in the area at that time.

-Moreover, while it is like a little playground for those that love nature and gardening that should not stop individuals with other interests to visit the park as photos don’t do justice to the magnificent natural beauty that is hard to witness in the ever increasing concrete jungles around the world.
+The tulip festival is like a little playground for those that love nature and gardening, but that should not stop individuals with other interests from visiting the park.
+Photos don’t do justice to the magnificent natural beauty that is hard to witness in the ever-increasing concrete jungles we typically live in around the world.

 Open: 24 March to 16 May